andrei-mitu/student_crd/README.md

 [//]: # (#TODO:: Add description to README.md)
-one_player_bot is an Telegram bot for .....
+student_crd_bot is a Telegram bot that helps students to manage their academic records.
+It is built using Python and MongoDB.

 This app can be easily managed and is highly scalable and customizable.